IBM/gdpr-fingerprint-pii/README.md

 is started and that a NLU service is created and bound to the application just deployed. <br/>
 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/IBM/gdpr-fingerprint-pii.git)
 ##### 3.1.2 Deploy using Manual steps
+If you have used "Deploy to Bluemix" button to deploy the application, then skip this section and junk to section "4.
+Develop Watson Knowledge Studio model".
+If you have not used "Deploy to Bluemix" button to deploy the application, then complete the sections "3.1.2.1 Create NLU service instance" and "3.1.2.2 Deploy the Java application on Bluemix" below.
 ###### 3.1.2.1 Create NLU service instance
 - Step1: Click [here](https://console.bluemix.net/catalog/services/natural-language-understanding)
 to create NLU service